microsoft/ostc-docs/setup-sshkeys.md

 * Use ssh-keygen.
 Do this from your “primary” UNIX machine (where you do most of your development).
 This will be something like:
 ```
-ssh-keygen -t dsa -b 1024 -C "Microsoft-internal"
+ssh-keygen -t rsa -b 2048 -C "Microsoft-internal"
 ```

 Resulting output will be something like:

 >
 ```
-Generating public/private dsa key pair.
+Generating public/private rsa key pair.
-Enter file in which to save the key (/home/jeffcof/.ssh/id_dsa):
+Enter file in which to save the key (/home/jeffcof/.ssh/id_rsa):
 Enter passphrase (empty for no passphrase):
 Enter same passphrase again:
-Your identification has been saved in /home/jeffcof/.ssh/id_dsa.
+Your identification has been saved in /home/jeffcof/.ssh/id_rsa.
-Your public key has been saved in /home/jeffcof/.ssh/id_dsa.pub.
+Your public key has been saved in /home/jeffcof/.ssh/id_rsa.pub.
 The key fingerprint is:
 68:8e:50:3c:8d:cc:fa:77:2b:ad:cc:88:d6:5f:2f:4a Microsoft-internal
 ```